User Commands lftp(1)

 cd rdir

-also stored on disk, so you can do `open site; cd -' even
+disk, so you can do `open site; cd -' even after lftp restart.

 Change permission mask on remote files.
-The mode must be an
+The mode can be an octal number or a symbolic mode

 close [-a]